truenas/documentation/content/SCALE/SCALETutorials/Apps/Docker.md

 ![AvailableApplicationsScreen](/images/SCALE/22.02/AvailableApplicationsScreen.png "Available Applications")

 1. Fill in the **Application Name** and the current version information in **Version**.
-   Add the Github repository URL in **Image Repository** for the docker container are setting up.
+   Add the Github repository URL in **Image Repository** for the docker container you are setting up.

    ![LaunchDockerImageAppNameVerContainerImage](/images/SCALE/22.12/LaunchDockerImageAppNameVerContainerImage.png "Launch Docker Image")